undercase/proof/README.md

     def index
       @posts = current_user.posts
     end

+### Token

+If you need to access the token yourself you can use `Proof::Token`.

+For example if you want to send a token in a Serializer you can create the token like so.

+    Proof::Token.from_data({ user_id: object.id }, false, secret, 'HS256', expiration_date)

+The parameters look like this:

+  - data
+  - expire_token = true
+  - secret_key = Rails.application.secrets.secret_key_base
+  - algorithm = 'HS256'
+  - expiration_date = 24.hours.from_now.to_i

+To be used correctly `data` always needs a valid `user_id`.

 ## Contribute
 Proof is fully-tested using MiniTest.
 Make sure to write tests for new functionality you add in, and run `rake test` before pushing your changes.